Consortium on Electronic Literature: Background

 CELL documents works of electronic literature, that is literary works that are created for digital media and that are often published online.
 Examples span from Strachey's 1952 love letter generator, to Jhave Johnston's ReRites, a work of generative literature that used GPT-2, to Shelley Jackson's hypertext fiction Patchwork Girl (1985) to interactive stories using video and touchscreens such as Samantha Gorman and Danny Cannizarro's Pry (2014).

 There is a well-developed system for keeping track of print literature, but it does not fit most electronic literature because it is not usually published by a traditional publisher or catalogued in library databases.
-When a new novel is published it is given an ISBN number and information about the book and its author are recorded in catalogues like VIAF as well as in library catalogs around the world.
+When a new novel is published it is given an ISBN and information about the book and its author are recorded in catalogues like VIAF as well as in library catalogs around the world.
 However, works of electronic literature are often published in small online journals or on their own websites, so they are typically not included in these established systems for tracking literary works.
 This has made it difficult for scholars and ordinary readers to find works they are interested in, and it has made preservation and analysis difficult.

 To solve this, a number of different initiatives have been developed to document and archive works of electronic literature.
 However, most are of limited scope or limited to works in a single country or language.
 CELL was founded to develop a more robust framework for collaboration between these initiatives.